hanhanwu/Hanhan_Applied_DataScience/data_engineering/ReadMe.md

   * Larger partition of dataset --> to allow more parallelism on your job
   * Columnar File Formats, such as parquet
   * Use dataframe as much as possible, rather than RDD.
 Because spark daatfarmes had associated metadata to allow spark optimize the query plans
+* [RDD vs Dataframe vs Dataset][15]
+  * Dataset has more features but dataframe still has best performance

 ## Cloud Platforms
 ### Google BigQuery